How To Clean Car Engine Bay Without Damaging Anything

 After agitating the dirt and grime with a detailing brush, it’s time to rinse everything off using a pressure washer.
 This step is essential for removing the loosened dirt, cleaning solution, and any remaining debris from the engine bay and hood.

 While rinsing the engine bay, take advantage of the pressure washer’s reach by directing the wand deeper into the engine space.
 This will help clean the engine block, carter, and other hard-to-reach areas that were inaccessible with the detailing brush.
-Use caution and maintain a gentle touch, as you don’t want to force water into any sensitive components.

 5. Inspect The Engine Bay And Spot Clean If Needed